thomlom/blog/content/blog/reverse-engineering-airbnb-internationalization-library/index.md

 Roughly speaking, here's what Polyglot does:

 1. Reference all possible rules and map them to the corresponding locales.
-2. When you translate a phrase which has multiple forms, split them based on a delimiter.
+2. When you translate a phrase which need to be pluralized (`smart_count` option), split it in multiple phrases based on a delimiter.
 Thus, you get an array of phrases (more precisely, all the plural forms of the phrase).
 3. Retrieve the rule associated to the locale given to Polyglot.
 This rule takes a number as a parameter and returns another number indicating which plural form to choose.
 4. Returns the correct phrase using the number returned by the rule (which acts as an array index).